kngwyu/s9y/README.md

 singularity, bash, and sed

 ## Usage
-Make your config file `.s9y-env`, under the directory you want to use singularity.
+Place a config file named `.s9y-env` under the directory you want to use singularity.

 `s9y` currently supports three variables set in this file: